doughagey/FootballDoodling/README.md

 * Below are some tips and examples on how to use `FootballDoodling` to draw event graphs

 ## Usage
+FootballDoodling was meant for those football fans who don't have access to professional event data. with this tool you can create your own, while you watch a game or afterwards.

 Running the script can be done via any IDE or other preferred Python environment.
 Upon running the script the user will be presented with a window which includes several textboxes.
 Here are a few key points when using the tool: